Young Thug: 2023–present: Business Is Business and UY Scuti

 In June 2023, while incarcerated, Young Thug's social media accounts posted a QR code which led to a countdown which was set to conclude on June 23.
 Many of Thug's peers reposted the code, with Metro Boomin confirming that he executive-produced his upcoming album shortly after.
 On June 23, Young Thug's third studio album, Business Is Business was released with features from Drake, Travis Scott, Future, Lil Uzi Vert, 21 Savage, and more, making for Thug's first project released since his May 2022 arrest.
 The album debuted at number three on the Billboard 200 chart, moving 89,000 album-equivalent units in its first week.
 The album was supported by the single, "Oh U Went" featuring Drake which peaked within the top twenty of the Billboard Hot 100.
 The following month, Thug appeared as a feature on "Skitzo", the fourteenth cut of Travis Scott's Utopia.

 In January 2024, Thug appeared alongside Metro Boomin on "Pop Ur Shit", the sixth cut of 21 Savage's American Dream.
 In August, he appeared on "River", the eleventh cut of ¥$'s Vultures 2.
-In the same month, he appeared as a guest apperence on Drake's "It's Up" alongside 21 Savage.
+In the same month, he appeared as a guest appearance on Drake's "It's Up" alongside 21 Savage.
 Following Thug's release from jail in late 2024, in January 2025, he appeared as a feature alongside Future on "Dum, Dumb, and Dumber", the second cut from Lil Baby's WHAM.
 The track marked Thug's first official release since his release.
 In March, he appeared alongside Ty Dolla Sign as a feature on "We Need All Da Vibes", the twenty-first cut from Playboi Carti's highly anticipated studio album, Music.

-In April 2025, Thug announced the release of his fourth studio album, UY Scuti, teased to be released the following month.
-It was released on September 26, 2025.
+In April 2025, Thug announced his fourth studio album, UY Scuti.
+It was released on September 26, 2025, and debuted at number six on the Billboard 200, his ninth top-ten entry.
+UY Scuti received mixed reviews from critics, who found it disjointed.
+It generated controversy for the cover art, which features Thug in whiteface, and the opening track "Ninja", in which he repeatedly uses the racial slur nigger; Pitchfork described it as "bottom-of-the-barrel edgelord trolling".
+He is scheduled to embark on "The New Generation Tour" in North America and Europe in 2026, with support from Nav and YSL signees Tezzus, Diamond*, 1300Saint, Iyrus, Yume, Biggs, and Unky.